 2. Ernesto Marcel

-Ernesto “Ñato” Marcel was a phenomenal boxer, one of the greatest featherweights of all time and undoubtedly the greatest featherweight of his time.
+Ernesto “Ñato” Marcel was a phenomenal boxer, one of the greatest featherweights of all time.

 What he accomplished in just 46 fights is breathtaking.